-->

 Spain has a high context culture because any verbal interaction occurs through the lens of who said it, where they come from, how they’re saying it, and the emotions and motives behind the words.

 Most Arab countries, including Saudi Arabia, are very high context countries.
-Again this means the business and social communication culture in Saudi Arabia relies not only on what is said but on other communicative cues, such as facial expressions, body positioning, the use of silence, and tone of voice.
+Again, this means the business and social communication culture in Saudi Arabia relies not only on what is said but on other communicative cues, such as facial expressions, body positioning, the use of silence, and tone of voice.

 Brazil, along with other Latin American countries, has a high context culture with collectivist societies.
-While Brazilians are very friendly with foreigners, they'll typically not include them in their inner circle because they won't understand the conversational nuances.
+While Brazilians are very friendly with foreigners, they’ll typically not include them in their inner circle because they won’t understand conversational nuances.

 Most Mediterranean countries are considered high context countries, and Italy is not an exception.
 Italian culture has a collectivist view that emphasizes emotions, family, and group relationships.
-Open displays of affection, vigorous handshakes and hugs are a normal part of Italian culture.
+Open displays of affection, vigorous handshakes, and hugs are a normal part of Italian culture.

-The people of Italy also rely on body language, especially hand gestures, when communicating.
-However, it's important to follow social norms and rituals.
-For instance, it's important to know which side to start with when kissing on the cheek.
+Italians also rely on body language, especially hand gestures, when communicating.
+However, it’s important to follow social norms and rituals.
+For instance, it’s important to know which side to start with when kissing on the cheek.

 Generally, elders are respected, and extended family systems are prevalent.
-South Africa's traditional communication culture also relies on rituals, proverbs, and conversations with veiled meanings.
-This also applies to most African countries.
+South Africa’s traditional communication culture also relies on rituals, proverbs, and conversations with veiled meanings.
+This applies to most African countries.